seek-oss/scoobie/README.md

 ### SmartTextLink

 Render a text link.
-External links open in a new tab and have an [IconNewWindow] suffix
+External links open in a new tab and have an [IconNewWindow] suffix.

 [iconnewwindow]: https://seek-oss.github.io/braid-design-system/components/IconNewWindow